Can you sleep too much?

 3. Consequences of too much sleep

-4. The right amount of sleep decides
+4. The right amount of sleep is crucial

 5. Conclusion